mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I solved my problem with geotiff files and I did some more work with Node.Js!

 **Thoughts:** one day left with geotiff

+### Round 1 Day 19: August 15, 2017

+**Today's Progress**: I worked until early morning on an Openlayers map with a Node.Js backend and I am pretty happy of the result!

+**Thoughts:** it was a long night...

+### Round 1 Day 20: August 16, 2017

+**Today's Progress**: I have some problems with my Openlayers app on Heroku but I figured out what is the problem!
+I also did some React.js

+**Thoughts:** Heroku?!
+Nice to meet you...